dvdstelt/weblog/_posts/2024-03-14-share-database-of-course-not.md

 So when you hear you shouldn't use a shared database but instead introduce a [service layer](https://martinfowler.com/eaaCatalog/serviceLayer.html) because it has less coupling, you might want to reconsider if this is actually true.

+## Data ownership

+## Pros and cons

+So why is the common conception that shared databases are bad, but introducing a service layer is good practice?

 #### Versioning

+On of the reasons is versioning.
+It is much easier to provide